couchbaselabs/tuqtng/docs/n1ql-v1.md

 The following rules are the same as defined by [json.org](http://json.org/) with two changes:

 1. In standard JSON arrays and objects only contain nested values.
-In UNQL, literal arrays and objects can contain nested expressions.
+In N1QL, literal arrays and objects can contain nested expressions.
 2. In standard JSON "true", "false" and "null" are case-sensitive.
-In UNQL, to be consistent with other keywords, they are defined to be case-insensitive.
+In N1QL, to be consistent with other keywords, they are defined to be case-insensitive.

 literal-value: